dreikanter/ruby-bookmarks/README.md

 - [Mocha](https://github.com/freerange/mocha) — a Ruby library for mocking and stubbing.
 - [Spring](https://github.com/rails/spring) — Rails application preloader to speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

-### Deployment automation and Configuration Management
+### Deployment Automation and Configuration Management

 - [Capistrano](https://github.com/capistrano/capistrano) — remote multi-server automation tool.
 - [Chef](https://github.com/opscode/chef) — a systems integration framework, built to bring the benefits of configuration management to your entire infrastructure.
 - [Mina](https://github.com/mina-deploy/mina) – really fast deployer and server automation tool.

-### App/Web Servers

-- [Unicorn](http://unicorn.bogomips.org) – Rack HTTP server for fast clients and Unix.
-- [Phusion Passenger](https://phusionpassenger.com) — a fast and robust web server and application server for Ruby, Python and Node.js.
-- [Thin](http://code.macournoyer.com/thin/) – A very fast & simple Ruby web server.

 ### Misc